5464jmy/NOCUDARuntime/pybind11/docs/advanced/pycpp/utilities.rst

 .. note::

-    The above methods will not redirect C-level output to file descriptors, such as ``fprintf``.
+    The above methods will not redirect C-level outputPtr to file descriptors, such as ``fprintf``.
 For those cases, you'll need to redirect the file descriptors either directly in C or with Python's ``os.dup2`` function in an operating-system dependent way.